9dots/get-coding-curricula/3-5/grade-3-archived/lesson-plans/lesson-5/lesson.md

 <iconp type="answer">Check that each pair has one Bot.
 They will be moving Rover and validating the code.</iconp>

 <note type='tip' title='Tip'>
-_Younger students may need to be told to write in 90 degrees on turn blocks._
+_Younger students may need to be told to write in 90 degrees on turn blocks or to write a "L" for left and "R" for right directly on Rover._
 ![slides-discover](./images/slides-discover.png)
 </note>

-- [ ] **Discover Loops:** Wait until students identify that there are not enough blocks before introducing loops.
+- [ ] **Discover Loops:** Wait until students identify that there are not enough blocks before introducing the loop blocks.
 Without introducing them verbally, place loop strips on each group’s table.

-- [ ] **Demo Code:** Call on one group to demo their code by bringing their felt up to the board and acting it out on the unplugged maze.
+- [ ] **Demo Code:** Call on one group to demo their code by bringing their code up to the board and acting it out on the unplugged maze.

-<iconp type='question' mb='1em'>Extension: Can you rewrite your code with fewer blocks</iconp>
+<iconp type='question' mb='1em'>Extension: Can you rewrite your code with fewer blocks?</iconp>
 ![extension](./images/extension.png)

 <note>![slides-loopsolution](./images/slides-loopsol.png)</note>

 ## 3. Explain: Loops (5 min)

-- [ ] **Predict Vocabulary Definitions:** Each group’s driver holds up each loop as you introduce it.
+- [ ] **Predict Vocabulary Definitions:** Each group’s Coder holds up each loop as you introduce it.

-<iconp type='question'>For each loop: What do you think this loop will do?</iconp>
+<iconp type='question'>For each loop type: What do you think this loop will do?</iconp>
 ![for-each](./images/for-each.png)
 <iconp type='answer'>Forever: Repeats the nested sequence forever</iconp>
 <iconp type='answer'>Repeat Until _____: Repeats the nested sequence until an action happens</iconp>
-<iconp type='answer'>Repeat __: Repeats the nested sequence that number of times</iconp>
+<iconp type='answer'>Repeat __: Repeats the nested sequence a specified number of times</iconp>

-> > "These structures are called loops.
-Loops make it so we don’t have to write a sequence of code over and over to make it repeat."
+> > "These code blocks are called loops.
+Loops help us so we don’t have to write a sequence of code over and over to make it repeat."

 <note>![slides-loops](./images/slides-loop.png)</note>